-Note that the sole purpose of string conversion is getting a human-readable value presentation, which is then displayed to the end user.
+Note that the sole purpose of string conversion is getting a human-readable value presentation, which is then displayed to the end-user.
 Each value type supports a conversion method defined in the system.
-The conversion takes into account infobase, user, and session parameters.
+The conversion takes into account the infobase, user, and session parameters.

-For example, conversion of numbers, dates, and Boolean values to strings takes into account regional infobase settings.
+For example, the conversion of numbers, dates, and Boolean values to strings takes into account regional Infobase settings.

 Some values, such as Undefined and Null, have empty string presentations ("").

-Sometimes the value itself affects generation of string presentations.
-For example, a string presentation of a value list contains a limited number of values, and each value has limited length.
+Sometimes the value itself affects the generation of string presentations.
+For example, a string presentation of a value list contains a limited number of values, and each value has a limited length.